gotzl/hid-fanatecff/README.md

 * Packaging for more distros

 ## Troubleshooting
+### After plugging-in/powering-on the device, `lsmod | grep hid_fanatec` returns nothing
+* Check if the module is installed `modinfo hid_fanatec`
+* Check if the module can be loaded by hand `modprobe hid_fanatec`
+* If you see an error like `Required key not available`, you have Secure Boot enabled.
+Consult your distros docu on how to sign kernel modules or disable Secure Boot.

+### Arch/SteamOS: After installing the AUR package, `modinfo hid_fanatec` returns nothing
+Make sure the kernel headers that match your kernel version are installed.
+E.g., for SteamOS, `sudo pacman -S linux-neptune-611-headers`.

 ### No FFB, nothing on LEDs/display
 Check permissions `ls -l /dev/hidrawXX`, if it is not `0666`, then check with `udevadm test /dev/hidrawXX` if there are any additional rules overwriting the mode set by the `fanatec.rules` file.
 Check correct driver module version is loaded: `modinfo hid-fanatec | grep hidraw`.